MBurtsev/CommandLine/README.md

-# Command Line Parser for .net core and classic .net console applications
+# Command Line Parser for .net core and classic .net
 Easy to use command line parser.

 # Features: